Fighting over fan numbers at sporting events

 People we spoke with believe school districts should have the choice on the number of fans allowed in the stands, and the governor should stay out of it.

-"I think the schools know a lot better and more in-depth than the governor might. compared to a school in Philadelphia versus us up here where there's a lower population," Devin Reed said.
+"I think the schools know a lot better and more in-depth than the governor might, compared to a school in Philadelphia versus us up here where there's a lower population," Devin Reed said.

 Reed plays baseball for Keystone College.
 He understands what playing in front of a crowd means, especially for high school seniors.